Poisoning of Margaret Warden: Background

 In 1826 David Smith and his family were living at West Denside, and working three farms; West Denside, East Denside, and Dodd, about six miles north of Dundee, in Scotland.
 Smith's wife was named Mary, and their youngest son was George.
 Among the servants at the farm was Margaret Warden, aged 24 in 1826.
-In 1821 Warden became pregnant; the name of the father is not recorded.
+Warden had previously been pregnant in 1821; the name of the father is not recorded.
 Warden left the farm to have the baby at her mother's house, where the child was subsequently raised, and Warden returned to work at West Denside.

 Warden's pregnancy and death

 In July 1826 Mary Smith learned that Warden was pregnant again, this time by her son George, who was considering marrying her.
 Smith did not approve, and Warden decided to leave the farm.
 She briefly returned to her mother's house but soon came back to West Denside, staying a fortnight before leaving again.
 After a week Mary Smith went to the Wardens' home and persuaded her to return, and while there she spoke to Warden's mother about the unwanted pregnancy and said she would "get something for Margaret" in Dundee.

 At 10:00 in the evening on Tuesday, 5 September, Smith gave Warden a small glass of a white, creamy mixture, and a lump of sugar.
 Warden drank the mixture, and began to feel ill that night.
 Jean Norrie, the servant who shared her box-bed, woke to find Warden already awake, but she was too sick to work and Norrie helped her back to bed.
 Warden's condition worsened the next night; her symptoms included vomiting, thirst and stomach pain.
 Smith and Norrie sat up with her on the night of Thursday 7 September, and the next morning, at Warden's request, Smith sent for Warden's mother.
 Her mother sent for a doctor, and set out for West Denside.
 The doctor, whose name was Taylor, arrived in the afternoon, and examined Warden; in his words, "her countenance was sunken and ghastly; the whole body, and particularly the hands and feet, were covered with a cold perspiration; there was no pulse at the wrists or temples, and very indistinct pulsations over the heart—about 150 in a minute".
 Taylor did not suspect poisoning; he believed that Warden was suffering from cholera.
 He told Smith that Warden was dying, and left the farm.
 Warden died at 9:00 that night; her last words were "My mistress gave me...", but she did not complete the sentence.
 She was buried on 10 September in Murroes parish church.